enactjs/templates/packages/typescript/README.md

 # @enact/template-typescript

-A template generator for @enact/cli to create Enact-based Typescript moonstone applications.
+A template generator for @enact/cli to create Enact-based Typescript applications.

 ## Installation